SoftUni-Internal/interactive-content/EN/01-Exam/01-Problem-01.md

 [/code-editor]
 [task-description]
 ## Description
-It is hot and sunny outside so тхе SoftUni training team decides to organize a workday by the swimming pool.
+It is hot and sunny outside so the SoftUni training team decides to organize a workday by the swimming pool.

 Your task is to write a program that calculates the amount that should be paid.